DiamondLightSource/discorpy/docs/source/index.rst

 Discorpy is an open-source Python package for correcting radial distortion with sub-pixel accuracy as required by tomography detector systems :cite:`Vo:2015`.
 It is used to calculate parameters of a correction model, which are the center of distortion and the polynomial coefficients, using a grid pattern image.
-Since version 1.4, correcting perspective distortion is added to Discorpy.
-Methods for processing line-pattern and chessboard images are also included in the package.
+From version 1.4, perspective distortion correction and methods for processing line-pattern and chessboard (checkerboard) images were added to the package.

-A key feature of methods implemented in Discorpy, compared to other software, is that radial distortion, the center of distortion, and perspective distortion are determined and corrected independently using a single calibration image.
+A key feature of Discorpy is that radial distortion, the center of distortion, and perspective distortion are determined and corrected independently using a single calibration image.
 Discorpy was developed for calibrating lens-coupled detectors of tomography systems but it also can be used for commercial cameras.

 **Showcases**: https://discorpy.readthedocs.io/en/latest/usage.html#demonstrations